marora7926/aus_insci_project/README.md

-WHEN I click the FOURTH NAVTAB, which is about Get-Involved THEN I presented with THREE Sub-components NAVTABS, namely Subscribe - for subcribing for future research Feedback Form - for provinding feedback on result or website, and Enquiry Form - for contact the study centre for an general query
+WHEN I click the FOURTH NAVTAB, which is about Get-Involved THEN I presented with THREE Sub-components NAVTABS, namely Subscribe - for subscribing for future research Feedback Form - for providing feedback on result or website, and Enquiry Form - for contacting the study centre for a general query

 WHEN I click the FIFTH NAVTAB, which is about Search Literature using Web-API THEN I am presented with an input field to search for literature and a submit button